Free Shipping on Canadian orders over $175

 We work with a network of pioneering carbon removal companies that have been vetted by the commerce platform Shopify.

-We are using UPS for our shipping.
-There will be no shipping interruptions as a result of the Canada Post strike.
+We are using UPS for our shipping until after the Canada Post strike.

 -Canada Brass Staff